Dr Kathryn Quinn CPsychol Chartered Clinical Psychologist

 In 2007, I graduated top of my class attaining a Doctorate in Clinical Psychology at the University of Edinburgh, winning the prestigious Birrell Prize.
 I was also awarded the Psige Research Prize in 2008 for a paper based on my doctoral research on attitudes to mental health in later life.

-Since graduating I have spent the majority of my clinical career working in busy adult/older adult and clinical health psychology services within the NHS and private sector.
+Since graduating I have spent the majority of my clinical career working in busy adult/older adult and clinical health psychology services within the NHS and latterly the private sector.

 Registered / Accredited